See photo gallery, here

 Phase I solar pv effort (2004-2008) completed eight projects totaling 4.5 megawatts (MW) online at various state facilities owned by the Departments of Corrections & Rehabilitation, Mental Health, Caltrans, and California State University.
 More than 40,000,000 kilowatthours were generated to date.
 These projects annually generate an estimated 7 million kilowatthours of renewable electricity for use by their host facilities.

 The Phase II solar pv effort (2008-2012) resulted in the award of eight projects at Departments of Corrections & Rehabilitation and Mental Health facilities totaling 18.3 MW.
 All eight projects are in operation, and are expected to annually provide nearly 41 million kilowatthours of renewable electricity to their host facilities.

-The Phase III solar pv effort (2011-2013) resulted in the award of 14 solar pv projects at state facilities (Corrections & Rehabilitation, Mental Health), totaling 28.5 MW.
+The Phase III solar pv effort (2011-2014) resulted in the award of 14 solar pv projects at state facilities (Corrections & Rehabilitation, Mental Health), totaling 28.5 MW.
 After further site review, only 11 projects remain viable to pursue at this time.
 If these 11 projects are built as proposed, they would total over 18 MW and annually provide over 41 million kilowatthours of renewable electricity to their host facilities.
-Nine projects totaling 17 MW are expected to be operational by the end of 4th Qtr.
+Six projects totaling 13 MW were operational at the end of 4th Qtr.
 2013.
-The remaining two projects totaling 1.75 MW should be completed by the end of the 2nd quarter 2014.
+The remaining five projects totaling 5.8 MW should be completed in late 2014.

 - California Prisons Go Green (CDCR Video) October 2008